 For Immediate Release:

-Chicago – On Thursday, a “choir” of PETA protesters—some wearing sweaters featuring a stuffed sheep protruding from the front and back—will descend on the Christkindlmarket Chicago to urge shoppers to purchase and wear animal-friendly garments and never to buy wool.
+Washington – On Saturday, a “choir” of PETA protesters—some wearing sweaters featuring a stuffed sheep protruding from the front and back—will descend on Georgetown to urge shoppers and passersby to purchase and wear animal-friendly garments and never to buy wool.
 They’ll treat the crowd to a concert of classic Christmas carols with a twist—including “Violent Night” (“Silent Night”) and “Let Wool Go” (“Let It Snow”)—that explain how shearing isn’t just a haircut but a horrid experience for lambs and sheep.

 The action follows two recent PETA video exposés of sheep farms in Australia—the world’s top exporter of wool—which show that workers beat petrified sheep in the face, deliberately mutilate them, and cut fully conscious animals’ throats.
 The videos are PETA’s 10th and 11th exposés of the global wool industry in just the last five years.
 Shearers are paid by volume, not by the hour, which encourages rushed, violent work that leads to gaping wounds on sheep’s bodies.
 The wounds are then stitched closed—without giving the animals any painkillers.